 New cardmembers can earn a one-time cash bonus by spending the specified amount on purchases during the initial three months.

-You pay a low APR on cash advances from the Capital One® Quicksilver® Cash Rewards Credit Card, which pays unlimited 1.5% cash back on all purchases.
+You pay a low APR on cash advances from the Capital One Quicksilver Cash Rewards Credit Card, which pays unlimited cash back on all purchases.
 The card charges no annual or foreign transaction fees.

-Introductory offers include a cash bonus after spending the required amount on purchases during the first three months and a 0% APR on purchases and balance transfers (fees apply) for an initial period after opening the account.
+Introductory offers include a cash bonus after spending the required amount on purchases during the first three months and a 0% APR offer on purchases for an initial period after opening the account.

-The Capital One® SavorOne® Cash Rewards Credit Card provides unlimited cash back rewards of 3% on dining and entertainment, 2% at grocery stores, and 1% on all other purchases.
+The Capital One SavorOne Cash Rewards Credit Card provides unlimited cash back rewards of 3% on dining, entertainment, and grocery stores and 1% on all other purchases.
 The card charges no annual fee or foreign transaction fees.

 New cardmembers get a one-time cash bonus by spending the required amount on purchases during the first three months after opening the account.
-New cardmembers get a 0% APR on purchases and balance transfers (fees apply) during an introductory period.
+New cardmembers get a 0% APR offer on purchases during an introductory period.

 Alternatives to Buying Money Orders with Credit